 How long should a one-way video interview take?

-Can I redo my answers in a one-way video interview?
+Can I redo my answers?

 Most platforms allow at least one retake per question.
 Check the specific instructions — some allow unlimited retakes while others limit them.

-Are one-way video interviews replacing phone screens?
+Are async interviews replacing phone screens?

-Do one-way video interviews work for all roles?
+Do async interviews work for all roles?

 They work best for early-stage screening across most roles — especially when you need to evaluate communication skills, motivation, and basic qualifications.
 They're less suitable as the sole evaluation method for senior leadership roles where real-time dialogue is critical.